Ordering and payment

 Unfortunately, we are unable to change your order information once your order has been submitted.

-If your order includes multiple paint cans and a set of accessories, your order may arrive in several different shipments.
+If your order includes multiple paint cans and a set of painting supplies, your order may arrive in several different shipments.
 However, if not all products were received after reasonable time, please contact our customer service at email@example.com.

 Contact our customer service at firstname.lastname@example.org.

-Please note that in plastic-free paint natural oil easily rises to the surface in the tin.
+Please note that in plastic-free paint natural oil easily rises to the surface in the paint can.
 With thorough mixing the paint will regain its even consistency.